Board of Directors

 Professor Julia Buckingham was appointed Vice-Chancellor and President of Brunel University London in 2012.
 Throughout her career Julia has combined research and education with supporting the broader aspects of academic life through work with the research councils, medical charities and learned societies.

-Richard (Ric) Parker was appointed Director of Research and Technology, Rolls-Royce Group in January 2001.
-He is responsible for direction and co-ordination of Research & Technology programmes across all the Rolls-Royce businesses, worldwide.
+Richard (Ric) Parker was Director of Research and Technology for the Rolls-Royce Group 2001-2016.
+He was responsible for direction and co-ordination of Research & Technology programmes across all the Rolls-Royce businesses, worldwide.

 Julie Lydon became Vice-Chancellor and Chief Executive of the University of South Wales at its formation in 2013.
 As CEO of a £200m higher education group that encompasses a major university, national conservatoire, and further education college, she leads the University’s partnership work with key international companies, including General Electric and British Airways, and academic partners across the globe.